 Other geoscience vocabularies

-We maintain numerous controlled vocabularies in order to standardise terminology across the Survey’s products and services.
+We maintain numerous controlled vocabularies in order to standardise terminology across our products and services.

-As well as being a repository of knowledge, the Lexicon is used to constrain the lithostratigraphical attribution of other BGS information systems.
+As well as being a repository of knowledge, the BGS Lexicon is used to constrain the lithostratigraphical attribution of other BGS information systems.
+These include:

-The Lexicon holds approximately 19 500 records.
-A full Lexicon entry includes details of the rock units:
+The BGS Lexicon holds approximately 19 500 records.
+A full lexicon entry includes details of the rock units:

 - geographical extent